andyl/phoenix_live_editable/apps/phoenix_live_editable/guides/interfaces.md

-# Phoenix.LiveEditable Interfaces
+# Phoenix.Editable Interfaces

-LiveEditable Interfaces are modules that render anchor and focus mode.
+Editable Interfaces are modules that render anchor and focus mode.

 Interfaces are modules that contain a collection of render functions.